G Suite (earlier known as Google Apps for Work and Google Apps for Your Domain)

 It was launched on August 28th, 2006.

-G Suite consists of Gmail, Hangouts, Calendar, and Google+ for communication purposes, Drive for storage, Docs, Sheets, Slides, Forms, and Sites for collaboration, and, depending on the plan, an Admin panel and Vault for managing users and the services.
+G Suite consists of Gmail, Hangouts, Calendar, and Drive for Storage for communication purposes, Drive for storage, Docs, Sheets, Slides, Forms, and Sites for collaboration, and, depending on the plan, an Admin panel and Vault for managing users and the services.

 While these services are free to use for consumers, G Suite also consists of enterprise edition which has features such as customized email addresses at a domain (@yourcompany.com), choice for unlimited cloud storage (as per plan and number of members), additional administrative tools, and advanced settings, with a 24/7 phone and email support.

 G suite’s data and information is saved automatically and then send to other data centers for backup purposes.
 Unlike the free, consumer-facing services, G Suite users do not see advertisements while using the services, and information and data in G Suite accounts do not get used for advertisement purposes.
 Furthermore, G Suite administrators can fine-tune security and privacy settings.

 Till January 2017, G Suite had 3 million paying businesses and 70 million G Suite for Education users.

 The G Suite is divided into 3 types

 - G Suite Business